ipfabric/docs/docs/IP_Fabric_Settings/configuration_management.md

     ![Configuration Management Setup](configuration_management_setup.png)

-Multiple values from the lists can be selected with `CTRL` or `SHIFT` keys.
+Multiple values from the lists can be selected while holding the `Ctrl` or `Shift` keys.

 ### Single device config collection